 Diastolic mm Hg: Higher than 120

-Tips to Control High Blood Pressure?
+Tips to Control High Blood Pressure or Hypertension:

 - Eat foods that are lower in fat, salt, and calories.
 Low-fat dairy, fresh vegetables and fruits, whole grains, and fish proteins are recommended.